How to change colors in crochet

 Frequently asked questions when crocheting with multiple colors

-1. There’s always a little ridge, after each color change while crocheting?
 This often happens when you tug too much after chaining colors.
 How to prevent this – Always apply a gentle pull after each color change.

-4. How do you change the colors seamlessly when crocheting in rounds and in rows?
 This can be achieved by joining the next color just before you complete the last stitch before the next color change.
 I have different techniques when doing this in rows and in rounds.
-This has been spelt out in details below.
+This has been spelled out in detail below.

-Color Changing at the end/beginning of a row
+Color Changing at the end/beginning of a row.

-Step 1: For a project that needs color change at the end or beginning of a row, simply continue with the previous color until you get to the end of the row or until it is time to change colors.
+Step 1: For a project that needs color change at the end or beginning of a row, continue with the previous color until you get to the end of the row or until it is time to change colors.

-Now, it depends on the stitch you are using, this could be single, half double, or double crochet.
+Now, it depends on the stitch you are using; this could be single, half-double, or double crochet.
 Into the last stitch of the row, stop halfway through and complete the stitch off with the new color.

 Step 3: Complete/finish off the stitch with the new color.

-Step 4: If this is the end of the row, turn, make the necessary chains at the beginning of the row and continue with the new color.
+Step 4: If this is the end of the row, turn, make the necessary chains at the beginning of the row, and continue with the new color.

 Changing colors while crocheting with the Single crochet Stitch